SoftUni-Internal/interactive-content/EN/01-Arrays/03-Foreach-Loop.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/02.Java-Fundamentals-Arrays/EN/02-Java-Fundamentals-Arrays-18-19-20-For-each-loop-and-demo-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-`For-each` is another array traversing technique like `for` loop, `while` loop, `do-while` loop introduced in Java.
+`For-each` is another array traversing technique like the **for-loop**, the **while-loop** and the **do-while-loop** introduced in Java.

-It starts with the keyword `for` like a normal `for` loop.
+It starts with the keyword `for` like a normal **for-loop**.

-Instead of declaring and initializing a loop counter variable, you declare a variable that is the same type as the base type of the array, followed by a colon (**:**), which is then followed by the name of the array.
+Instead of declaring and initializing a loop counter variable, we declare a variable that is the same type as the base type of the array, followed by a colon (**:**), which is then followed by the name of the array.

-In the loop body, you cannot access the current index, but you can use the loop variable you created rather than using an indexed array element.
+In the loop body, we cannot access the current index but we can use the loop variable we have created rather than using an indexed array element.

 It is commonly used to iterate over an array.